Warsaw Ghetto Uprising: Casualties

 Plaque commemorating two Home Army soldiers killed during the Ghetto Action.

-Around 13,000 Jews were killed in the ghetto during the uprising (some 6,000 among them were burnt alive or died from smoke inhalation).
-Of the remaining 50,000 residents, almost all were captured and shipped to the death camps of Majdanek and Treblinka.
+At least 13,000 Jews were killed in the ghetto during the uprising, including some 6,000 who were burnt alive or died from smoke inhalation.
+Of the remaining residents, almost all were captured and shipped to the death camps of Majdanek and Treblinka.

+The official figure presented in the Stroop report was 56,065 Jews killed or captured.
+Of them, 7,000 were killed in the ghetto and 6,929 were transported to the Treblinka extermination camp, meaning that at least 13,929 were killed.
+An additional 5,000-6,000 were estimated to have been killed by explosions and fires.

-Jürgen Stroop's internal SS daily report for Friedrich Krüger, written on 16 May 1943, stated:
+Jürgen Stroop's internal SS daily report for Friedrich-Wilhelm Krüger, written on 16 May 1943, stated:

 180 Jews, bandits and sub-humans, were destroyed.
 The former Jewish quarter of Warsaw is no longer in existence.
 The large-scale action was terminated at 20:15 hours by blowing up the Warsaw Synagogue. ...
 Total number of Jews dealt with 56,065, including both Jews caught and Jews whose extermination can be proved. ...
 Apart from 8 buildings (police barracks, hospital, and accommodations for housing working-parties) the former Ghetto is completely destroyed.
 Only the dividing walls are left standing where no explosions were carried out.

+According to the book Conversations with an Executioner, written by Kazimierz Moczarski, who was imprisoned alongside Stroop as well as SS-Untersturmführer Gustav Schielke, regarding the conversations they had, Stroop told his cellmates that the number was symbolism based on old Germanic astrology and that real figure was higher, comprising at least 10,000 more killed, as well as 2,000 more caught outside the ghetto in the "Aryan" area.
+Stroop also stated that as the troops had been "pushed too far", many ignored regulations and resorted to "settling scores" without informing their commanding officers, which may have resulted in another thousand Jews killed.
+In addition, another two to three thousand Jews were killed and captured after the official end of the action on 16 May.
+According to Stroop, the real figure of Jews killed or captured as a result of the operation may have been over 71,000.